Reifenstein Castle

 Reifenstein Castle (German: Burg Reifenstein, Italian: Castel Tasso) is a castle in Freienfeld, near Sterzing, in South Tyrol (northern Italy).
 It is located near a dried marsh, in the valley of the Eisack.

 History

 The castle is mentioned for the first time in the 12th century, and was modified in the 14th century.
-It is a property of the Thurn und Taxis counts.
+It is a property of the Thurn und Taxis counts, who have remained its owners until the present.
 It is famous for the decorated "Green Hall" with Gothic paintings and a woodcarved chapel-door, the stubes and the collection of armor.
 The castle also contains an original kitchen, bathroom and medieval sleeping bunks.
-One of its owners included William P. Carr, who bought the castle a bit before World War II.
-At that time, his last name was Reifenstein, but before he went to war he changed his name to Carr.